karoliskoncevicius/annmatrix/README.md

 ## Usage ##

-Technically *annMatrix* object is just a regular *R* matrix with additional attributes ".annMatrix.rowAnn" and ".annMatrix.colAnn".
+Technically *annmatrix* object is just a regular *R* matrix with additional attributes ".annmatrix.rowann" and ".annmatrix.colann".
-So every operation that works on a *matrix* by design works in the same way on *annMatrix*.
+So every operation that works on a *matrix* by design works in the same way on *annmatrix*.
-The only addition *annMatrix* provides is attaching row and column metadata that are preserved after sub-setting and some helper functions to use and to change this metadata.
+The only addition *annmatrix* provides is attaching row and column metadata that are preserved after sub-setting and some helper functions to use and to change this metadata.

 Imagine we have a small example of expression data with 100 genes measured across 40 samples: